 Consider the Web Hosting Platform

-Before you even reach the setup stage, you need to decide on the best web host for your site.
+Before you even reach the setup a blog stage, you need to decide on the best web host for your site.
 While it may tempt you to choose the cheapest option, you’ll be missing out on the features and support offered by paid-up hosts.

 Not all web hosts are the same.
 Do some research to find out the best before signing up.
 Here are some factors you need to find out about before signing up.

 - How knowledgeable and responsive customer support is

 - Is the web hosting provider fast

 - What security features will you need and if they provide them

 - Does the web host promise and hold up uptime that is no less than 99%